 You can also find the UK’s finest wedding photographers here!

-Don’t forget to make copies off all the paperwork for the big day and keep them safe in a ‘wedmin’ file.
+35. Don’t forget to make copies of all the paperwork for the big day and keep them safe in a ‘wedmin’ file.

-Read our top 5 tips for getting enough sleep before the wedding here.
+Read our top tips for battling wedding anxiety here.

 Want to plan your wedding like a pro?